TezosTaqueria/taqueria/taqueria-plugin-ligo/README.md

 # Taqueria LIGO Plugin

-The LIGO plugin provides a task to compile LIGO smart contracts to Michelson `.tz` files
+The LIGO plugin provides tasks to work with LIGO smart contracts such as compiling and testing

 ## Requirements